 - In a separate medium-large bowl mix the dry ingredients fully.

-- In a separate small-medium bowl, toss blueberries in 2 tsp of flour.
+- In a separate small-medium bowl, toss blueberries in 2 teaspoon of flour.
 Then mix in lemon zest.

 - Gently fold the blueberries and lemon zest into the muffins.
 Cover with a dishcloth or paper towel and let sit for 20-ish minutes while you heat the oven, prepare pans, and do a little clean up.

 - Preheat oven to 400° F. Prepare 1-2 muffin/cupcake pans with oil or butter.
 You want to do the cavities as well as the top of the pan.
 If you plan on doing 10 large muffins, you will want to prepare 2 dishes and skip every other cavity (filling with water).
 Or if you plan on doing 12 normal sized muffins, just do one pan.
 You can also line them with liners.
 But greasing the top will help the removal of large sized ones later.